gabrield03/cs163/docs/project-doc.md

 	- Random Forest regressors are ensemble methods that train multiple decision trees and aggregate their results.
 By combining several base estimators within a given learning algorithm, Random Forests improve the generalizability of a single estimator.
 This method is particularly suitable for assessing the impact of climate variables (such as maximum and minimum temperature, precipitation, wind speed, etc.) as it captures non-linear relationships, enabling it to model the complex interactions inherent in weather patterns.

 	- Interpretability with SHapley Additive exPlanations (SHAP):
-		- While Random Forest models can be complex to interpret, SHAP will be used to provide insights into feature importance.
+		- While Random Forest models can be complex to interpret, SHAP will be used to provide explanations of individual features as they contribute to the model's predictions.
 SHAP values assign each feature an importance score based on its contribution to the prediction, offering a clear way to compare which weather variables are driving energy consumption in each region.
+I will implement SHAP on a trained Random Forest Regressor model.
+SHAP results for a single feature will consider all possible combinations of feature coalitions and average the feature's marginal contribution across the coalitions.
+Essentially, th SHAP value measures how much a feature's value contributes to the difference between the model's predicted output and the average model output.

     - Partial Dependence Plots (PDP):
 		- PDPs may also be incorporated to visualize how changes in individual weather variables impact energy consumption, helping to clarify relationships that SHAP scores identify.